JetBrains/skiko/README.md

 ## Building JVM bindings

 * Set JAVA_HOME to location of JDK, at least version 11
-* `cd skiko && ./gradlew publishToMavenLocal` will build the artefact and publish it to local Maven repo
+* `./gradlew :skiko:publishToMavenLocal` will build the artifact and publish it to local Maven repo

 To build with debug symbols and debug Skia build use `-Pskiko.debug=true` Gradle argument.